AnyLog-co/documentation/managing data files status.md

 ## Time File commands

-The ***time file*** commands is a set of commands to monitor and manage the data ingested on each Operator node.
+The ***time file*** commands are a set of commands to monitor and manage data ingested on each Operator node.

 ### Usage: